Last Updated on May 12, 2023

 The Infamous Pilot Program

-It seems everyone has heard of the pilot program from a few years ago where some dependents were given the option to have cosmetic procedures when they paid for some portion of the surgery (such as the implants).
+It seems everyone had heard of the pilot program from a few years ago, where some dependents were given the option to have cosmetic procedures when they paid for some portion of the surgery (such as the implants).

-Please note that this is in regard to procedures that are STRICTLY cosmetic.
-If there is a medical reason for the surgery, it is possible that Tricare will cover all or part of the costs.
-Of course, that is determined on a case by case basis.
+Please note that this is regarding STRICTLY cosmetic procedures.
+If there is a medical reason for the surgery, Tricare may cover all or part of the costs.
+Of course, that is determined on a case-by-case basis.

 Regardless, here is the official stance from the U.S. Army Surgeon General’s Office:

-Surgeons perform a limited amount of cosmetic surgeries on a time and space available basis.
-Patients pay some of the costs for these surgeries (ie; mastectomy patients pay for their implants) and insurance is collected when possible.
+Surgeons perform a limited amount of cosmetic surgeries on a time and space-available basis.
+Patients pay some of the costs for these surgeries (i.e., mastectomy patients pay for their implants), and insurance is collected when possible.

-All patients, including Active Duty soldiers, undergoing cosmetic surgery procedures must pay the surgical fee, plus any applicable institutional and anesthesia fee, for the procedures in accordance with the fee schedule published annually by the Office of the Secretary of Defense Comptroller.
+All patients, including Active Duty soldiers, undergoing cosmetic surgery procedures must pay the surgical fee, plus any applicable institutional and anesthesia fee, for the procedures following the fee schedule published annually by the Office of the Secretary of Defense Comptroller.